 So these are defined measurements that you can use to compare different bikes and select the right sized frame for you.
 We’ve a lot more detail on in the road bike geometry page mentioned above, including why this measurement effects how a bike will fit and ride.

 Your optimum reach and stack will depend on the type of riding you’re doing.
 A race bike frame will typically have a longer reach and a lower stack, to put you in a lower, more aero position, while a bike geared towards endurance riders will have a shorter reach and higher stack, so that you ride in a more upright position.

-Get a professional bike fit
+What is a professional bike fit?

 The best way to be sure that your bike will fit you and that it’s set up right is to invest in a professional bike fit.
 A bike fitter will spend several hours with you, setting you up on a test bike indoors and having you ride it as they adjust the position of your saddle, bars and other components, to see how these changes affect your riding.

-It’s a process that usually costs a couple of hundred pounds, but will ensure that you’ve got the right dimensions to fit you.
-You’ll come away with a list of measurements that you can use to zero in on the best road bike and size to suit your needs.
-And it should be portable if you decide to swap bikes or buy another one in future.
+Here's what to expect at a bike fit (opens in new tab) , but in summary, you’ll come away with a list of measurements that you can use to zero in on the best road bike and size to suit your needs.
+It should also be portable if you decide to swap bikes or buy another one in future.

-Do it yourself
+Do it yourself bike fit